dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/index.md

 # Materials

--Wemos D1 Mini
+### Wemos D1 Mini

  The controls of the project.
 It is connected to the Wi-Fi, and upon disconnection, activates the normally closed relay to reset the router.

--5VDC Mechanical Relay
+### 5VDC Mechanical Relay

 Any 5VDC relay can be used as long as its contact capacity is rated for the voltage and current of the Wi-Fi router.
 In this case, the rating for the router is 12V 2A, so the relay used is SRD-05VDC-SL-C, which can handle up to 7A 28VDC.
 Also, this relay already has a flyback diode.

-  Note that 5VDC is highlighted since Wemos D1 Mini works on 5V logic, i.e., you’ll need to step-up or step-down the voltage output of Wemos if the relay works on higher or lower voltage level respectively.
+Note that 5VDC is used since Wemos D1 Mini works on 5V logic, i.e., you’ll need to step-up or step-down the voltage output of Wemos if the relay works on higher or lower voltage level respectively.
 It is also important to use a DC relay because AC relays cannot handle long exposure to arcing.

--5VDC Wall Adapter
+### 5VDC Wall Adapter

 Micro USB to power the Wemos.

+# Methods

+### Wiring
+First is the electrical connections of the Wemos and the relay, pin 12 is used, which is pin D6 in Wemos.
+This is connected to the signal pin of the relay.
+Then, the Vcc of the relay is connected to the 5V pin of the Wemos, and their GND pins should be connected.
+However, it is safer to isolate the control and the relay by providing a separate Vcc supply to the relay and connecting it to its JD-Vcc pin.

+Shown below is a photo of a prototype, using LED for simplicity.
+Note that the Arduino UNO is only used to power the LED.

-### Ma
+### Code

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for